Issue

 Author: Nancy Shepherdson

-Seventy-five years ago Americans paid their first income tax.
+75 years ago, Americans paid their first income tax.
 And liked it.

-The Secret Of The Soldiers Who Didn’t Shoot
+The Secret of the Soldiers Who Didn’t Shoot

 Author: Fredric Smoler